steve-crouch/dirac-job-scheduling/_episodes/02-job-management.md

 ## Querying Job Resources

+FIXME: use a larger code example they get from github with sstat and sacct.
+Code needs a fairish amount of memory, CPUS.

-FIXME: sstat - which resources is a job using?
+FIXME: sstat - which resources is a job currently using? e.g. sstat --format=AveCPU,AveCPUFreq,NTasks,MinCPU,MinCPUTask,MaxDiskWrite,MaxVMSizeNode -j 6485359.batch
+FIXME: in callout, also show cosma's c{5,7,8}jobload - more convenient

-FIXME: sacct - same, but for completed jobs
+FIXME: sacct - same, but for completed jobs. e.g. sacct --jobs 6485202 --format JobID,AllocCPUS,Elapsed,CPUTime - explain cputime = elapsed * alloccpus

+FIXME: end exercise - again using the example code on github.
+Submit first using a large amount of resources, then using sacct refine the requests until they are representative of what the job actually needs